Werekracken/tome-gnomes/readme.md

 ## Changelog

-v1.0.0
-Initial release of tinker, garden, and ensorcelled gnomes.
+- v1.0.0 Initial release of tinker, garden, and ensorcelled gnomes.
-There is an issue with tinker gnome alchemist where using the "interact with golem" interface can duplicate tinkers.
+- There is an issue with tinker gnome alchemist where using the "interact with golem" interface can duplicate tinkers.
 Auto-swap tinkers doesn't work correctly on the golem either.
 I'm not sure how to fix this...
-Not a bug with this addon: demonologist tinker slots and demon slots don't play well together.
+- Not a bug with this addon: demonologist tinker slots and demon slots don't play well together.
 The problem is not specific to the gnomes addon.

-v1.0.1
-Fixed the Ensorcelled Gnomes spell/utility tree so it is properly disabled when silenced.
+- v1.0.1 Fixed the Ensorcelled Gnomes spell/utility tree so it is properly disabled when silenced.

-v1.0.2
-Fixed some copy/paste errors between v1.0.0 and v.1.0.1.
+- v1.0.2 Fixed some copy/paste errors between v1.0.0 and v.1.0.1.

-v1.1.0
-Updated init.lua and put the long description on the Gnomes addon page.
+- v1.1.0 Updated init.lua and put the long description on the Gnomes addon page.
 Added the Cursed gnomes.

-v1.1.1
-Changed the overload of golemancy to a superload, which is a better way to do it.
+- v1.1.1 Changed the overload of golemancy to a superload, which is a better way to do it.
 (Thanks FL0RENT_.)

-v2.0.0
-I read somewhere on the forums where DarkGod said that class trees shouldn't be given to races, so I took out class trees.
+- v2.0.0 I read somewhere on the forums where DarkGod said that class trees shouldn't be given to races, so I took out class trees.
 Gave gnomes a second tool slot and +2 Cun.
 Bumped life per level a little.
 Added Shifty gnomes.
+- v2.0.1 Since they are cousins to dwarves, give them the same life rating.
+(Gnomes were way too squishy.)
+And remove the exp penalty because gnomes are definitely not OP.